UselessPickles/ts-enum-util/README.md

 * *ES6 Features*: The following ES6 features are used by `ts-enum-util`, so they must exist (either natively or via polyfill) in the run-time environment: `Array.from()`, `Map`, `Set`, `Symbol.iterator`.
 * For certain `Iterable` features of `WrappedEnum` to work, you must either compile with a target of `es6` or higher, or enable the `downlevelIteration` compiler option.

+## Limitations
+- Does not work with enums that are merged with a namespace containing values (variables, functions, etc.), or otherwise have any additional properties added to the enum's runtime object.
+- Requires the `preserveConstEnums` TypeScript compiler option to work with `const enums`.

 ## General Concepts
 ### Enum-Like Object
 `ts-enum-util` technically works with any "enum-like" object, which is any object whose property values are of type `string` or `number`.